Roman Sadovsky: 2020–21 season

-2021–2022 season
+2021–22 season

 In the leadup to the 2022 Winter Olympics, Sadovsky was assigned to the 2021 CS Nebelhorn Trophy to qualify a second Olympic berth for Canadian men following the results of the 2021 World Championships earlier in the year.
 Sadovsky placed eighth in the event after struggling with his jumps in both segments but managed to secure the seventh of seven available spots.
 He remarked afterward that "mentally, I thought it would be better.
 My training was really good, my practices and warm-up were excellent.
 But the moment the music is turned on, it changes."

 On the Grand Prix at the 2021 Skate Canada International, Sadovsky placed twelfth of twelve skaters.
 He significantly improved at this second event, the 2021 Rostelecom Cup, where he placed fourth with new personal bests in the free skate and total score.
 He remarked he was "very, very pleased" with the results after early struggles.

 Sadovsky placed fourth in the short program at the 2022 Canadian Championships after failing to execute a jump combination.
 He placed second in the free skate, his only notable error being a doubled attempt at a triple Lutz, taking the silver medal.
 On January 9 he was named to the Canadian Olympic team alongside Keegan Messing.

 Messing was originally meant to be the Canadian entry in the men's short program of the Olympic team event, but after positive COVID-19 tests, he was unable to travel to China in time, with the task falling to Sadovsky as a result.
-He performed poorly in the short program, placing eighth of nine skaters and securing three points for Canada.
+He performed poorly in the short program, placing eighth of nine skaters and securing only three points for Canada.
 Canada ultimately qualified for the second phase of the competition, with Sadovsky also skating the free segment.
-Making numerous jump errors, he finished last in the segment and described his performance as "really shaky” and that it felt like he was in “somebody else’s body."
+Making numerous jump errors, he finished last in the segment and described his performance as "really shaky” and that it felt like he were in “somebody else’s body."
 He expressed hope that he could "use this opportunity to find that comfort in the singles event."
 Team Canada finished fourth overall.
-Sadovsky fared no better in the men's event, making errors on all three jump attempts and finishing twenty-ninth and last in the short program, failing to qualify for the free skate.
+Sadovsky fared no better in the men's event, making errors on all three jump attempts and finishing last in the short program, failing to qualify for the free skate.

-Sadovsky concluded his season at the 2022 World Championships in a men's field considerably more open than usual due to the absences of Nathan Chen and Yuzuru Hanyu and the International Skating Union banning all Russian athletes due to their country's invasion of Ukraine.
-Eighteenth in the short program, he delivered a strong free skate and came ninth in that segment, rising to twelfth overall.
+Sadovsky concluded his season at the 2022 World Championships.
+Eighteenth in the short program, he delivered a strong free skate and finished ninth in that segment, rising to twelfth overall.
 Sadovsky later revealed that he had suffered a strained hip flexor after falling on the triple Axel in his short program but was able to work through it on his day off and compete in the free skate.